 - 2 cups raw (not cooked) sweet potato, finely grated (I used a wide cheese grated like this or you can use your food processor)

 - 2 tbsp coconut oil + 1 tsp for greasing the baking sheet

 - 2 tbsp coconut flour (I recommend this brand )

 - Optional : 1 tsp paprika or chili powder (not AIP but adds a kick!)

 - Preheat the oven to 400 F and lightly grease a lined baking sheet with coconut oil

-- Combine all of the ingredients in a large mixing bowl and thoroughly combine
+- Then, combine all of the ingredients in a large mixing bowl and thoroughly combine

 - Place in the oven for 25-28 minutes, flipping half way through

 - Crisp further in a pan or place under the broiler if desired for 1-2 minutes to crisp further

 - Remove from the oven when thoroughly cooked through